 - Make sure to implement user log out with a call to accounts.logout / socialize.logout to notify Gigya.

-Once all is set up, Gigya will recognize when a call to accounts.logout or socialize.logout comes from a site that belongs to an SSO group.
-In such cases, Gigya will call the logout URL of each member site that as an active session (user is logged into), as a result logging the user out of all SSO group sites.
+Once all is set up, Gigya will recognize when a call to accounts.logout or socialize.logout comes from a site that belongs to an SSO segment.
+In such cases, Gigya will call the logout URL of each member site of the segment, thus logging the user out of all SSO group sites.

 Keep in mind that this process only terminates Gigya sessions.
 If you manage site sessions independently, you will need to terminate those sessions explicitly, as Gigya cannot terminate your site session for you.